 If you break Lithuanian laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Penalties for possession, use, or trafficking in illegal drugs in Lithuania are severe, and convicted offenders can expect long jail sentences and heavy fines.
-For more information about arrest procedures in Lithuania please visit the Embassy’s website .
-While most authorities will automatically notify the U.S. embassy or consulate if a U.S. citizen is detained or arrested, this might not always be the case.
-To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the Embassy or Consulate as soon as you are arrested or detained.
+For more information about arrest procedures in Lithuania please visit the Embassy’s website.
+While most authorities will automatically notify the U.S. Embassy if a U.S. citizen is detained or arrested, this might not always be the case.
+To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the Embassy as soon as you are arrested or detained.

 SPECIAL CIRCUMSTANCES: Lithuanian customs authorities may enforce strict regulations concerning the temporary importation into or export from Lithuania of items such as firearms and antiquities.